gateio/gateapi-nodejs/docs/SpotApi.md

 Get a single order

-Spot, portfolio and margin orders are queried by default.
-If cross margin orders are needed or portfolio margin account are used, account must be set to cross_margin.
+By default, orders for spot, unified account and warehouse-by-site leverage account are checked.

 ### Example